Volunteer Requirements

 • Helping with household duties; such as helping siblings with homework or doing chores

-• Pep Band/Marching Band/Choir – school activity
+• Pep Band/Marching Band/Choir – school activity.

 • Court ordered volunteerism